 A market crash allows you to buy your favorite assets at a cheaper price.
 If your financial situation allows you to continue making contributions to a Roth IRA, don't let the markets scare you.
 This may be the best time to contribute to the dream life you want during retirement.
-Contributing money to a Roth IRA is not the same as investing it.
+Contributing money to a Roth IRA is not the same as investing it; however, you can invest in IRA Gold Companies to further diversify your retirement portfolio.
 When you contribute money, your money will stay there until you put it to work.

 That means it doesn't matter if the market goes up or down when you make a contribution.
 A contribution allows you to save money in a Roth IRA so you can have money to invest when you're ready.
 In this situation, you would convert a conventional IRA to a Roth IRA by paying the tax.
 The Roth conversion makes sense when the owner is in a lower tax bracket than the beneficiary.

 This may be a retiree, who has not yet accepted the RMD, or an older parent from a lower category, with children who will inherit part or all of the IRA.
 In a falling market, when the market is expected to recover, it's the optimal time to convert an IRA to a Roth one.
 To make the conversion, you pay taxes on the fair market value of the taxable portion of the IRA.
 So, if you have an IRA invested in XYZ stocks, which are down 30% and become a Roth, you pay fair value taxes.